Tony Abbott: Leader of the Opposition (2009–2013)

 On 1 December 2009, Abbott was elected to the position of Leader of the Liberal Party of Australia over Turnbull and Shadow Treasurer Joe Hockey.
 Abbott proposed blocking the government's ETS in the Senate whereas Turnbull sought to amend the bill which the majority of the Liberal Party did not support.
 Abbott named his Shadow Cabinet on 8 December 2009.

-Abbott described Prime Minister Rudd's Emission Trading plan as a 'Great big tax on everything' and opposed it.
-The Coalition and minor parties voted against the government's ETS legislation in the Senate and the legislation was rejected.
-Abbott announced a new Coalition policy on carbon emission reduction in February, which committed the Coalition to a 5 per cent reduction in emissions by 2020.
-Abbott proposed the creation of an 'emissions reduction fund' to provide 'direct' incentives to industry and farmers to reduce carbon emissions.
-In April, Rudd announced that plans for the introduction his ETS would be delayed until 2013.
+Abbott, while previously expressing support for emissions trading in Battlelines, became a vocal critic of carbon pricing, labelling it a “great big new tax on everything”.
+He reversed the Coalition's earlier bipartisan support for an emissions trading scheme.
+The Labor government's Carbon Pricing Mechanism, introduced in 2012, aimed for a 5% reduction in emissions by 2020.
+Abbott’s alternative, the Direct Action plan, centred on an Emissions Reduction Fund that offered financial incentives to businesses and farmers to cut emissions.

 When appointed to the Liberal leadership, Abbott's Catholicism and moral beliefs became subjects of repeated media questioning.
 Various commentators suggested that his traditionalist views would polarise female voters.
 He told press gallery journalist Laurie Oakes that he did not do doorstop interviews in front of church but regularly faced pointed questions about his faith which were not being put to Prime Minister Rudd, who conducted weekly church door press conferences following his attendances at Anglican services.

-Abbott reportedly missed the 2009 vote on the Rudd Government $42 billion stimulus package because he fell asleep in his parliamentary office after a night of drinking.
+Abbott reportedly missed the 2009 vote on the Rudd government $42 billion stimulus package because he fell asleep in his parliamentary office after a night of drinking.
 When asked by a journalist whether he had been drunk, Abbott said "that is an impertinent question" and that he "wasn't keeping count" but thought it was "maybe two" bottles of wine.